Vision GNN: An Image is Worth Graph of Nodes

 Based on the graph representation of images, we build the vision graph neural network (ViG for short) for visual tasks.
 Instead of treating each pixel as a node which will result in too many nodes (>10K), we divide the input image to a number of patches and view each patch as a node.
 After constructing the graph of image patches, we use our ViG model to transform and exchange information among all the nodes.
-The basic cells of ViG include two parts: GCN (graph convolutional network) module for graph information processing and FFN (feed-forward network) module for node feature transformation.
-With Grapher and FFN modules, we build our ViG models in both isotropic and pydamid manners.
+The basic cells of ViG include two parts: Grapher and FFN (feed-forward network) modules.
+Grapher module is constructed based on graph convolution for graph information processing.
+To alleviate over-smoothing phenomenon of conventional GNN, a FFN module is utilized for node feature transformation and encouraging node diversity.
+With Grapher and FFN modules, we build our ViG models in both isotropic and pyramid manners.
 In the experiments, we demonstrate the effectiveness of ViG model on visual tasks like image classification and object detection.
-For instance, our Pyramid ViG-S achieves 82.1\% top-1 accuracy on ImageNet calssfication task, which outperforms the representative CNN (ResNet~\cite{resnet}), MLP (CycleMLP~\cite{cyclemlp}) and transformer (Swin-T~\cite{swin}) with similar FLOPs (about 4.5G).
+For instance, our Pyramid ViG-S achieves 82.1\% top-1 accuracy on ImageNet classification task, which outperforms the representative CNN (ResNet~\cite{resnet}), MLP (CycleMLP~\cite{cyclemlp}) and transformer (Swin-T~\cite{swin}) with similar FLOPs (about 4.5G).
 To the best of our knowledge, our work is the first to successfully apply graph neural network on large-scale visual tasks.